software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - In the _test phase_, the development team combines automation and manual testing to check that the software works as intended
 - In practice, the test phase isn't usually separated from the implementation phase
 - This means that software developers usually implement a small coding task, write automated test cases for the task and moves on to the next task
+- This practice is even taken so far that the tests are written _before_ the implementation which is referred to as test-driven development (TDD)

 ---